binary-com/daily-report/_posts/en/2017-08-04-Pound-Slumps-on-Growth-Downgrade.md

 ---
 layout: post
-title: "Aug 4th 2017: Pound Slumps on Growth Downgrade"
+title: "August 4th 2017: Pound Slumps on Growth Downgrade"
 language: en
 description: The British Pound remains under pressure this morning despite the Bank of England warning of further rate hikes to come.
 The MPC downgraded growth prospects for the UK
 keywords: British Pound remains under pressure